Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 “I need to access a comprehensive suite of specialized coding and development sub-agents that can handle diverse tasks across development, infrastructure, quality control, and business analysis without switching between multiple tools.”

-voltcc-subagents earned Verified status with a trust score of 58/100 (Grade F-D).
+voltcc-subagents earned Verified status with a trust score of 67/100 (Grade D).
 Adversarial testing produced 7 findings (7 high).
 Supply chain is clean — 1 components with no known vulnerabilities.
-Security scan flagged 0 findings.
 Tier is Verified rather than Certified due to unmitigated findings above severity thresholds.

 Trust Score Breakdown